Write & submit with Overleaf

 While the manuscript files are handed over to production for data processing and typesetting, you (being the corresponding author) will stay in touch with us through MyPublication.
 There you will be asked whether you wish to:

-- Publish your article open access with Springer’s Open Choice option (if the journal is not a fully open access one).
+- Publish your article open access by selecting the Open Choice option (if the journal is not a fully open access one).

 - Assign the copyright of your article (if you don’t publish open access).